-Please see the health services department tab on the district website www.mychandlerschools.org for specific information and forms required for parents and doctors, the medication administration policy, health protocols for student illness, immunizations, hearing and vision screening programs, and information on specific health conditions for school.
+Please see the health services department on the district website www.mychandlerschools.org for specific information on forms required from parents and doctors, medication administration policy, health protocols for student illness, immunizations, hearing and vision screening programs, and information on specific health conditions for school

-School nurse and illness- the high school health office is staffed by a nurse to provide emergency care, health consultation, and act as a resource for students and parents.
+School nurse and illness- the high school health office is staffed by a nurse of emergency care, health consultation, and a resource for students and parents.
 Specific procedures and permission forms are required for the school health office to administer any prescription medications; be aware that written orders from the prescribing physician are required if students are to receive such medications during school hours.
 If students become ill and must go home, a student leave permit must be obtained from the school health office and presented to the school attendance office before leaving campus.